 6.3.x.5.3 When generated

-This primitive is generated by the SME of an AP MLD or a non-AP MLD as a response to an MLME-NSEPPRIACCESS.indication primitive.
+This primitive is generated by the SME of an AP or a non-AP STA as a response to an MLME-NSEPPRIACCESS.indication primitive.

 6.3.x.5.4 Effect of receipt

-This primitive initiates transmission of an NSEP Priority Access response to the specific peer MAC entity whithin a non-AP MLD or an AP MLD that requested the change to NSEP Priority Access.
+This primitive initiates transmission of an NSEP Priority Access response to the specific peer MAC entity within a non-AP STA or an AP that requested the change to NSEP Priority Access.

+Straw Poll: Do you support to incorporate the proposed draft text in this document to TGbe Draft?

+Result: Yes/No/Abstain